-C5.5.1.6 Distribution of cracking
+C5.5.1.6 Distribution of cracking with deformed bars

-Deformation concentration at a single crack can be expected to occur if reinforcement detailing is such that the flexural strength adjacent to the critical section is materially greater than at the critical section.
+Deformation concentration at a single crack can be expected to occur in elements reinforced with deformed longitudinal bars if reinforcement detailing is such that the flexural strength adjacent to the critical section is materially greater than at the critical section.
 This can occur due to termination of longitudinal reinforcement adjacent to the critical section (for example as illustrated in Figure C5.7), at locations where the reinforcement crossing a cold joint is less than in the connected members (e.g. in a 'jointed' precast concrete wall) or because the probable flexural strength of the critical section.